Sophia Dashing: Personal life

 Sophia Dashing was born and raised in Atlanta, Georgia.
-She got introduced in the artistic world through dancing, as little as 6 years old child.
+She got introduced in the artistic world through dancing as a 6-year-old child.

-Dashing is a big supporter of the LGBTQ community and also part of it, she's bisexual and is really important to her as an artist to advocate for human rights and equality.
-In an interview with Naluda Magazine, she also explained how important it is for her to advocate for the feminist movement, since its a big part of who she is as an artist, and her career.
+Dashing is an advocate and member of the LGBTQ community.
+In an interview with ZO magazine, she expressed a sense of responsibility to advocate for herself and others, using her position to push for positive change.
+In an interview with Naluda Magazine, she also explained how important it is for her to advocate for the feminist movement, as it is a core part of her identity as an artist.

 Discography

 All credits adapted from Apple Music and Spotify.